-Hey Man versus Oilers… Well, the weather is getting warmer here in the land down under and we have started hitting the beach again.
+Hey Man versus Oilers… It is time to talk about the reasons to take essential oils camping.
+Well, the weather is getting warmer here in the land down under and we have started hitting the beach again.
 On one of our last trips we discussed our next camping adventure with those in our little village.
 As we dissected the pros and cons of each place we wanted to try – we live at the beach so this is usually a three beer discussion at least – one of the guys said “Nope, not goin there… too many mozzies”.

 Just take some %@#$@ Aeroguard, said one of the others as we all sat there, sipping our second beers and agreeing in silence.
 I then wondered if there was an oil for that, then I thought about camping.
 If I am going to take this new chemical free living thing for real, then I need to reduce the number of chemicals I release into the environment when I was camping.